veerrajukakarla434/2023-SpringBoot-Microservices-CoreJava/CoreJava-OOPS/CoreJava-OOPS.md

 #### 2) Understanding the real scenario of Abstract class

 * In this example, Shape is the abstract class, and its implementation is provided by the Rectangle and Circle classes.

-* Mostly, we don't know about the implementation class (which is hidden to the end user), and an object of the implementation class is provided by the **factory method.**

-* A **factory method** is a method that returns the instance of the class.
-We will learn about the factory method later.

 * In this example, if you create the instance of Rectangle class, draw() method of Rectangle class will be invoked.